ducminhnguyenle/Transcriptome-Assembly/docs/transcriptome_assembly.md

 - It indicates that there are three transcripts from locus 10, and this is the first of them.
 - The confidence value is a number between 0 and 1 (the higher the better), and length is the transcript length in base pairs.

+**NOTE**: Please remember to specify your own path to each of the data or tool that are mentioned in this practice.